lupyuen/lupyuen.github.io/src/nuttx2.md

 __If Hart ID is 0:__

-Set Stack Pointer to the Idle Thread Stack
+Set Stack Pointer to the Idle Thread Stack...

 ```text
   /* Set stack pointer to the idle thread stack */